 To reiterate, we (and the many other LGBT supporters who had engaged in letter writing and other forms of civic activism), were ultimately not successful in prevailing upon the parade organizers to allow LGBT groups to march (n.b., a judge had ruled that the privately-funded parade organizers were within their First Amendment rights to select whom to include and exclude).

 Nevertheless, spokeswoman Natalie Newton for the Partnership of Viet Lesbian, Gay, Bisexual and Transgender Organization was quoted as having said after the parade that “In the end, it didn’t matter.
 We were so overwhelmed by the reaction of the people….[W]e were visible.
 Everyone knew who we were.”

 Due to other familial commitments, I could attend neither the pre-parade LGBT activist events, nor the Tet parade itself.
 But I have never felt prouder to have signed my name to a letter of protest of that kind.
 I’m also heartened to learn that the LGBT Vietnamese community ultimately felt supported by the wider community and that plans are already underway to insure that LGBT exclusion will not happen again.

-Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology in the Claremont Lincoln University Consortium and Co-Director of the Center for Sexuality, Gender, and Religion.
+Grace Yia-Hei Kao is Associate Professor of Ethics and Co-Director of the Center for Sexuality, Gender, and Religion at Claremont School of Theology.
 She is the author of Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011) and is working on two book projects–one on Asian American Christian Ethics, the other on a theological exploration of women’s lives.